alyssahernandez/tech-elevator-notes/feb04.md

 Stack<String> amazonBoxesStack = new Stack<String>();
 ```

+In a real-code example: Any action that you do in a program such as Word, Google Docs, Adobe, VSCode, etc is added onto a stack.
+When you press *undo,* you are removing the last thing that was added to the stack.
+Last in, first out.

-## Adding Items to a Stack
+## Adding Items to a Stack / .push()

-To add items to a stack, we push them:
+To add items to a stack, we can't juts use the `.add()` method because it has a LIFO approach.
+Instead, we push them:

 ```java
 Stack<String> amazonBoxesStack = new Stack<String>();